bitfocus/companion-module-fulldomepro-server/companion/HELP.md

 **Target IP:** Enter the target IP of the Fulldome.pro Projection Server to control.
 *This will almost always be 192.168.10.10 and the device running Companion must be on the same subnet.*
 **Listen for Feedback** Listen for OSC messages broadcast by Fulldome.pro Projection Server.
 *This is required for updating variables which keep server state.
-If not using this option server state must be managed manaually.*
+If not using this option server state must be managed manually.*

 ## Actions
 Thes actions have been created to allow the user to configure buttons without needing to know the underlying OSC paths and in many cases without knowing the parameters or parameter types.